Naturaily/Naturaily-netlify/_portfolio/woolman-case-study-shopify-customization-and-integration-naturaily.md

   included warehouse management system, loyalty system, product data management system, gift cards and many more.
 step-one-image: /assets/images/shopify-woolman-screen-1.png
-step-two-title: Integrate existing external systems with e-stores on Shopify
+step-two-title: Integrating existing external systems with e-stores on Shopify
 step-two-text: >-
   One of the custom integration was Nordic Shipping App which enables data exchange between the Shopify store and the shipping company in real time.